afrokick/itgenio-srv-resolver/README.md

 Receive info about SRV records.

 The package uses TypeScript and esbuild.
+NodeJS 12+

 ## How to build